PixieSR/devops_test_rickmortyapp/readme.md

     helm upgrade --install rickmortyapp . --wait
 ```
 ## 📝 Note:
- >   `GET --install` creates a new release if it doesn’t exist.
+ >   `--install` creates a new release if it doesn’t exist.
- >    `GET --wait` ensures Helm waits for Pods to be in a ready state.
+ >   `--wait` ensures Helm waits for Pods to be in a ready state.

 Check Resources:
 ```sh